1. Parenting

 8. Adopting a friendly attitude

-Encourage your child to socialize with those around them and make friends among their peers.
-Forming friendships and maintaining them is one essential social habit that children require for life.
+Encourage your child to socialize with their peers.
+Making friends and keeping friendships is a valuable social skill for life.

 9. Following a healthy lifestyle

-Good eating habits, sleeping habits, and physical exercise all contribute to children's health.
-Let them adopt a lifestyle that will ensure they stay healthy.
+Good eating and sleeping habits, and physical exercise all contribute to children's health.
+These are critical for their overall health.

 10. Maintaining cleanliness

-Guide your children to keep their room clean always.
+Guide your children to keep their room clean.
 Being neat, tidy, and orderly will de-clutter the mind and help them stay calm and focused.

 11. Following good personal hygiene habits

-Brushing their teeth, bathing, washing hands before and after eating, not picking their nose, closing their mouth while sneezing or coughing, washing their face, hands, and feet immediately after entering the house—these are some of the points you could include when you train your child on hygiene.
+Brushing their teeth, bathing, washing hands before and after eating, not picking their nose, closing their mouth while sneezing or coughing, washing their face, hands, and feet immediately after entering the house—these are some of the habits to include when you train your child on hygiene.
 Explain how good hygiene contributes to good health.

 12. Confiding in you

 Encourage your child to speak freely to you about anything and everything.
+Be a patient and quiet listener.
 Let them share with you all that happened during the day.
-Encourage them to confide in you when something bothers them.
+Encourage them to confide in you.
 This will prove especially helpful when they are upset, hurt, afraid, confused, or angry.

 13. Working hard

 Show your child how to use time effectively.
-Teach the importance of hard work and that a laid-back or lackadaisical attitude towards work will get one nowhere.
+They will learn to value hard work when they see its positive outcomes.
+A lackadaisical attitude to work will get them nowhere.

 14. Exhibiting good manners

 'Please', 'Sorry', and 'Thank you'—teach your child to use these words whenever required.
-Also, impart lessons on table manners, conversational etiquette, behavior in public, and so on.
+Also, impart lessons on table manners, conversational etiquette, and behavior in public places.

 15. Sharing

-Today's materialistic world makes children selfish.
+Today's materialistic world can make children selfish.
 Let children learn the habit of sharing what they have with others.
-This will make them conscious of the needs of others.
+Making them conscious of others' needs helps them to be caring.

 16. Extending courtesy

 Explain to your children the importance of being kind and courteous.
+Let them watch you show kindness to family, helpers, and friends.
 This habit will help them grow into caring and helpful children.

 17. Showing respect

-Learning to show respect for themselves and others is an important value your children must learn.
-Show them how to greet people, listen to others' point of view, and stand up for themselves.
+Learning to show respect for themselves and others is an important value children must learn.
+Show them how to greet people, listen to others' points of view, and stand up for themselves.

 18. Being honest